-Reached via the stunning Georgian Military Highway towards the Russian border, Gudauri is less than two hours’ drive from Tbilisi.
+Reached via the stunning Georgian Military Highway towards the Russian border, Gudauri is around two hours’ drive from Tbilisi.
 From Gudauri you can easily continue on to Stepantsminda (Kazbegi) to marvel at the spectacular Mt Kazbek and the famous Gergeti Trinity Church.

 The most comfortable (and safest) way to travel to Gudauri is with a private transfer booked through GoTrip.
 Prices start from 170 GEL per car, and you can make as many photo stops along the way as you like. → Find a GoTrip driver here.

 It’s possible to hire a car and self-drive, but the mountain roads can be tricky, especially in winter.
 Only choose this option if you’re a confident driver, and be sure to double-check conditions by calling the roads department before you set off. → Check car rental prices on Local Rent.

 Marshrukta minibuses leave for Gudauri from Didube Station in Tbilisi.
 A one-way trip takes around 2-2.5 hours and costs 15 GEL.
 Many vans continue to Kazbegi/Stepantsminda, so be sure to tell the driver you want to get off in Gudauri.

-See here for a detailed transport guide and more options.
+See here for a detailed Gudauri Transport Guide and more options.